powsybl/powsybl-core/README.md

 By default, the install script will:
   * download and compile all external packages from the Internet
   * compile C++ and Java modules
+  * package a Powsybl platform distribution (using the [itools-packager](itools-packager/README.md) maven plugin)
-  * install the platform to $HOME/powsybl
+  * install the platform distribution to $HOME/powsybl

 #### Install.sh script options